Cat Burns: Career

-Burns recorded her debut EP Adolescent at the age of sixteen while she was still studying at The BRITs School.
-She explained that she had befriended a fellow student whose parents had built him a recording studio in their garden shed and that, together, they put together the songs which would form the basis of Adolescent, which she self-released on 1 October 2016.
-Following this, Burns attempted to secure a record deal but struggled, feeling as though the music industry did not know what to do with an artist like her.
+Burns recorded her debut EP Adolescent at the age of sixteen while studying at BRIT School.
+She collaborated with a fellow student who had access to a recording studio in their garden shed.
+The songs they created formed the basis of the EP, which Burns self-released on 1 October 2016.
+Despite her efforts to secure a record deal afterward, she faced challenges as the music industry seemed uncertain about how to handle her unique style as an artist.

-On 15 May 2019, Naïve, Burns second EP, was released.
+Subsequently, Burns released her second EP Naïve on 15 May 2019.

-Burns gained widespread attention in 2020 during the COVID-19 lockdown when she began posting covers and original songs on TikTok.
-"Go" began to go viral and she ended up securing a record deal with Since 93, a subsidiary of RCA Records.
-Originally released in 2020, "Go" ultimately reached number two on the UK Singles Chart, being held off the top spot by Harry Styles' "As It Was".
+In 2020, during the COVID-19 lockdown in the United Kingdom, Burns garnered widespread attention by sharing covers and original songs on TikTok.
+Her song "Go" went viral, leading to a record deal with Since 93, a subsidiary of RCA Records.
+Originally released in 2020, "Go" later reached number two on the UK singles chart, second to Harry Styles' "As It Was".
+In 2022, she supported Years & Years frontman Olly Alexander on the UK leg of his Night Call Tour and also accompanied Ed Sheeran on selected dates of his Mathematics Tour.
+Burns performed "Go" and "People Pleaser" on Jools' Annual Hootenanny 2022, following her earlier debut on Later... with Jools Holland in May.

-In 2022, Burns supported Years & Years frontman Olly Alexander on the UK leg of his Night Call Tour and Ed Sheeran on selected dates of his Mathematics Tour.
-Burns performed "Go" and "People Pleaser" on Jools' Annual Hootenanny 2022, having previously made her debut on Later... with Jools Holland in May.
+On 9 March 2023, Burns released "Home for My Heart", a single featuring rapper ArrDee, with the renowned actor and writer Kwame Kwei-Armah credited as a lyricist on the track.
+The song reached number 35 on the UK singles chart on 17 March 2023.
+Burns subsequently released the follow-up single "Live More & Love More" on 31 March 2023.

-On 9 March 2023, Burns released the single "Home for My Heart", a collaboration with rapper ArrDee.
-Actor and writer Kwame Kwei-Armah is credited as a lyricist on the single.
-"Home for my Heart" debuted at number 35 on the UK singles chart on 17 March 2023.
+In September 2025, Burns was announced as a contestant on the first series of BBC's The Celebrity Traitors, joining a cast of 19 celebrities to compete for £100,000 for charity.
+She was chosen as one of the three original "traitors" on the series.
+Burns made it to the final alongside fellow traitor Alan Carr but was eliminated after receiving three-votes from faithfuls Joe Marler, Nick Mohammed and David Olusoga.